chills/teamkit-ux-design/README.md

 *This is the README for the UX and Design Team Health Survey - created for Survey Monkey*

 Version 1.1 of the UX and Design Team Health survey has been influenced by the following frameworks.

 -   https://www.tablegroup.com/books/dysfunctions (team dynamics)
 -   https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/ (1, 2 and 3)
 -   http://www.netpromotersystem.com/about/employee-engagement.aspx (using benchmark recommendation scale for promoter score)
 -   https://www.andykelk.net/devops/using-the-westrum-typology-to-measure-culture (see test information)

 This is Open Source and you can contribute back to the community by creating a fork with your version of the survey.
 It is also possible to test this survey feedback with other operational functions eg. product managers and engineering.

-*What does this survey measure?*

-The purpose of the survey is to understand how individuals are feeling about the following factors:
--   the team member's thoughts about their career development plans and goals;
--   the team member's feelings about their manager, their operational team and leadership;
--   the team member's feelings about their delivery/project team (eg. embedded designers in agile teams); and
--   the team member's perception the wider organisation

 The survey can be used as a one-off or a routine benchmark.
 It incorporates tried and tested frameworks such as eNPS, psychological safety and team functioning, as well as systems thinking.

+*What does this survey measure?*

+The purpose of the survey is to understand how individuals are feeling about the following factors relating to the team member's perception of and satisfaction with:
+-   their career development plans and goals;
+-   their manager, operational function and leadership;
+-   their delivery/project team (eg. embedded designers in agile teams); and
+-   the wider organisation

 Team Kit for UX and Design teams is awesome!